Ministry-approved title: Bachelor Of Applied Arts (paralegal Studies)

 It is required that students have completed the ESPC with Verified to be eligible for the field placement component of this program.
 You must (at your expense) provide:

-The Honours Bachelor of Paralegal degree program will develop future practitioners who have the requirements to apply to the Law Society of Ontario (LSO) to become a licensed paralegal or apply to law school or graduate studies.
+The Honours Bachelor of Paralegal degree program will develop future practitioners who have the requirements to apply to the Law Society of Ontario (LSO) to become a licensed paralegal or apply to graduate studies.

 Looking for more pathway opportunities or to transfer to Durham College?
 Click here for more information.